turbofan20/Surah-Viewer/README.md

 - Precision - Ensure that you are exactly at the location of the Surah where you would like to be.[^3] You can move 1 pixel at a time using the WASD/AD keys.
 - When saving dynamic hotkeys, a discernible sound is made to confirm that a save is done.
 This sound can be easily turned off, whilst still allowing the user to save custom locations
 - Freely accessible source code - change the program to your liking and contribute to the source code such as by fixing bugs
-- Generated macros are saved on the desktop so that they can be easily opened an closed at anytime.
+- Generated macros are saved on the desktop so that they can be easily opened an closed at anytime[^4].
 There is no need to make the macro again each time you want to listen to a Surah
 - And more

 ------------------------------------------------------